 Noble Public Adjusting Group always strives to use our blog to inform and educate Florida property owners about all things involving insurance.
 One question we get asked a lot, when a policyholder we have represented as their Florida public adjuster, is if the insurance settlement they receive is taxable.
 And this is a very good question.
 Below we have answered that question in detail:

-Your property insurance settlement isn’t taxable unless you have a gain from it.
-The gain is determined by comparing the proceeds of your Florida property insurance settlement to the cost of your property.
-Suppose your Florida home cost $150,000 and your gain on the receipt of the insurance settlement money is $50,000.
-If you use all the proceeds to fix your home (within a certain time period) you would have no gain or loss.
+Your property insurance settlement is NOT taxable unless you have a gain from it.
+The gain is determined by comparing the proceeds of your Florida property insurance claim settlement to the cost of your property and also applies nationwide.
+Suppose your Florida home costs $150,000 and your gain on the receipt of the insurance settlement money is $50,000.
+If you use all the proceeds to fix your home (within a specific time period), you would have no gain or loss.

 If you use less than the entire reimbursement, you have a reportable capital gain to the extent of the lesser of the unspent proceeds.
 The reportable gain may be deferred if the property destroyed was the main home that you lived in for two of the last five years.
 The time period for reinvesting the proceeds in repairs is two years from the close of the tax year you had the gain.

 The below information from Insurance Q & A explains in detail why you do not have to pay taxes on an insurance settlement for property loss:

 “One basic underlying principle of property insurance is the principle of indemnification or payment to cover your loss.
 Insurance aims to protect you from a loss.
 With respect to homeowners insurance, you can expect protection from losses you will incur due to a covered peril such as a fire, a windstorm or hailstorm [or roof damage].
 With the principle of indemnification, you are not expected to profit from the insurance.
 What is being paid is just a reimbursement of what you lost.